Principles

 Data flow analysis

 As shown in the example above, the original method bytecode contains both immutable parts that must be preserved and parts belonging to what we will call the computation path from the t parameter to the result that must be differentiated.
-The instructions that must be converted are identified by a data flow analysis seeded with the t parameter, which is changed from a primitive double in the original method to a DifferentialPair in the generated derivative, as explained in the Differential pairs section of the usage documentation.
+The instructions that belong to the computation path and hence that must be converted are identified by a data flow analysis seeded with the t parameter.

 Validity